karollynecosta/aws_solutions_architect-associate/README.md

 	Between 1 to 3600 sec (default: 300 sec)
 	Can be disabled (set value 0)
-	Set to a low value if your requests are short
+	Set to a low value if your requests are short Connection draining is enabled by default and provides a period of time for existing connections to close cleanly.
+When connection draining is in action an CLB will be in the status “InService: Instance deregistration currently in progress”.

 Auto Scaling Group - ASG:
 	Scale out(add EC2 inst) to match an increased load